 Scope of work

-- mapping of stakeholders and stakeholder groups and their programs;
+- collaborate on mapping of stakeholders and stakeholder groups and their programs;

-- strive for inclusion of environmental education in national curricula to advance waste and climate change literacy;
+- strive for inclusion of environmental education in national curricula to advance waste and climate change literacy.
+Provide an overview of available learning materials.

 - strive for mandatory international standardisation of recycling information on packaging and bins and mandatory recyclability verification;